Jon Voight: Political views and positions

 In November 2020, after the United States presidential election, Voight released a statement through his Twitter account, in which he stated he was very angry that Joe Biden had won the election.
 He further implied that Biden had committed electoral fraud and proclaimed that the United States was engaged in "our greatest fight since the Civil War – the battle of righteousness versus Satan, because these leftists are evil, corrupt, and they want to tear down this nation."
 He finished the statement by imploring his followers to not let the 2020 presidential election be certified without attempting to make sure it was accurate first.
 After the January 6 United States Capitol attack, and after Biden's victory was confirmed in Congress on January 7, Voight released one more video on his Twitter account for his followers, telling them to cease protesting.

 In 2022, following a mass shooting at an elementary school in Uvalde, Texas, Voight posted a video in support of gun control, arguing that "proper qualifications" and "testing" should be necessary for gun ownership.

 In November 2023, Voight expressed disappointment in his daughter Angelina Jolie, criticizing her views on the Gaza war and accusing her of spreading misinformation.
 Whereas Jolie had called for a ceasefire, Voight emphasized Israel's right to protect its people, stating that the conflict was about preserving the Holy Land and the Jewish people.
 Reportedly this was one factor leading Jolie to once again cut off contact with him.
 Voight again endorsed Donald Trump's candidacy for president in 2024.

+After Zohran Mamdani’s victory in the 2025 New York City Mayoral Election, Voight called him a “communist” and demanded Trump "terminate" Mamdani's election.

+Kennedy Center trustee; Special Ambassador to Hollywood

+On March 26, 2019, Voight was appointed to a six-year term on the Board of Trustees of the Kennedy Center in Washington DC.